mavzerburak0/100-days-of-code/log.md

 **Thoughts:** The code I write feels a bit sloppy at this point.
 But after I finish coding the logic of the app, I want to do major refactoring, extract smaller functions for DOM and array manipulation.
 Maybe even a separate module.
 I am glad I got everything working, though.

 **Link to work:** None

+### Day 48: March 4, 2021

+**Today's Progress**:

+* Improve To-Do list project logic

+**Thoughts:** This application definitely needs some refactoring as I find myself copying and pasting code from inside the same module.
+I will spend tomorrow to extract smaller functions in view.js.

+**Link to work:** None